NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Also, because it’s an entirely open book, you can refer to all your study materials as you do the exam.

-And, your ISSA-CPT certification exam is self-paced, which means there isn’t a time constraint.
+And your ISSA-CPT certification exam is self-paced, so there isn’t a time constraint.

-Although it is easier to pass than, say, ACSM or NASM, there are sections of this exam that are relatively difficult.
+Although the ISSA is easier to pass than, say, ACSM or NASM, there are sections of this exam that are relatively difficult.

 The passing score is at least 75% in each area and overall.